 No matter the meat used, however, you’re still going to be looking at a charred, crusted patty packed with fat and saltiness, topped with even more fat and saltiness (and perhaps funkiness) from cheese, with vegetables and pickles for a little clean freshness and acidity, and condiments like ketchup for sweetness.
 Perfect for any number of quality pairings.

-Steaks and Beer
+Steak and Beer Pairings

 Like burgers, steak is not “barbecue” per se.
 But, again, no backyard cookout would be complete without a few nice hunks of cow, rarely seasoned with much more than salt and pepper.
 Different cuts of steak have different features –sirloins are intensely rich and beefy, porterhouse and T–bones are more delicate and lean, while tri–tips, chuck, and round can be flavorful but tough.
-Cooking to different wellness is a necessity for getting the most of the various cuts – and the rarer the steak the more you’ll probably want to offset the meaty taste with beer.
+Cooking to different ‘doneness” is a necessity for getting the most of the various cuts – and the rarer the steak the more you’ll probably want to offset the meaty taste with beer.

-Ribs and Beer
+BBQ Ribs and Beer

 Often cooked for ten hours or more, baby back ribs are typically leaner and more tender, while spare ribs are fattier and a lot meatier.
 All barbecue ribs should be moist and quite flavorful, and necessitate beer pairings that can stand up alongside them.

-Chicken and Beer
+Barbecue Chicken and Beer Pairing

 As opposed to the previous meats, which are typically cooked only one way, the great thing about barbecue chicken is that it can be cooked both ways – grilled or smoked.
 That means far more possible beer pairings.